Part-DB/Part-DB-server/docs/api/intro.md

 See [API Platform docs](https://api-platform.com/docs/core/pagination) for more infos.

+## Filtering results / Searching

+When retrieving a list of entities, you can restrict the results by various filters.
+Almost all entities have a search filter, which allows you to only include entities, which (text) fields match the given search term: For example if you only want to get parts, with the Name "BC547", you can use `/api/parts.jsonld?name=BC547`.
+You can use `%` as wildcard for multiple characters in the search term (Be sure to properly encode the search term, if you use special characters).
+For example if you want to get all parts, whose name starts with "BC", you can use `/api/parts.jsonld?name=BC%25` (the `%25` is the url encoded version of `%`).

+There are other filters available for some entities, allowing you to search on other fields, or restricting the results by numeric values or dates.
+See the endpoint documentation for the available filters.

+## Ordering results

+When retrieving a list of entities, you can order the results by various fields using the `order` query parameter.
+For example if you want to get all parts ordered by their name, you can use `/api/parts/?order[name]=asc`.
+You can use this parameter multiple times to order by multiple fields.

+See the endpoint documentation for the available fields to order by.

 ## Property filter

 Sometimes you only want to get a subset of the properties of an entity, for example when you only need the name of a part, but not all the other properties.